How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Here’s how to do that in WordPress:

-Using the Heroic Inbox plugin it’s really simple to set-up a fully featured helpdesk software directly inside your WordPress admin area.
+Using the Heroic Inbox plugin it’s really simple to set-up a fully featured help desk software directly inside your WordPress admin area.

 • No extra log-ins